arielgee/Sage-Like/.misc/tasks.md

 * change browser_action.default_title to 'Sage-Like sidebar (Ctrl+Shift+F2)'                => NOT DONE
 * add note to Unresolved in mozilla-extension-page.txt/product page about mozilla bug       => DONE
 * message panel and descovery panel accept Enter as Yes/OK/Add button
+* need to perform event throttling on the resize event in panel.js (setPanelLayout)
 ---

 #### Next